At a glance

 How many carbs are in butter?

-Butter is on the keto food list and a perfect ingredient for a low-carb diet.
+Butter is a staple in many keto meal prep routines and a perfect ingredient for a low-carb diet.

 One tablespoon (14 grams) of butter contains around 0.02 grams of carbs, which isn’t enough to impact blood sugar or insulin levels.